dvbsknd/FCC-personal-library/README.md

 ### Todo

 1. Make the delete button remove the card from the database
+1. Get ESLint working (seems not to be enabled)
+1. Handle API errors for deletion (replace card, log to console)
 1. Add tests for the delete control and endpoint
 1. Allow deleting of a book
 1. Allow adding of comments to a specific book